Michael Pearson, 4th Viscount Cowdray: Career

 He attended Gordonstoun, a boarding school in Elgin, Moray, Scotland, after which he served the British Army for two years, worked as a financier in the City of London and briefly as a farmer.
-In the late 1960s he became a film producer, running Cupid Productions, a film production company.
+In the late 1960s, he became a film producer, running Cupid Productions, a film production company.
 He produced Sympathy for the Devil, a film starring The Rolling Stones and directed by Jean-Luc Godard, and Vanishing Point in 1971.
 In 1985, he was listed in Debrett's Peerage as a resident of Le Schuylkill, a high-rise building in Monaco.
-Later in the 1980s he returned to England.
+Later in the 1980s, he returned to England.
 He was a director of the jewellers Theo Fennell Plc.
-He has served on the board of trustees of the Tibet House Trust for 20 years. and donates to the school project The Drukpa Kargyu Trust.
-He is a patron of his local primary school, church, young farmers club, and sports teams.
+He has served on the board of trustees of the Tibet House Trust for 20 years.